 The president is authorized to adopt separate procedures for awarding an honorary posthumous degree to a student who dies while enrolled in a degree program of the university.
 An undergraduate student pursuing a bachelor's degree at the time of death may be awarded the Bachelor of Science and Arts degree in University Studies - Posthumous honoris causa, when given an honorary posthumous degree.
-A graduate student pursuing either a master's or a doctoral degree at the time of death may be awarded the Master of Science and Arts degree in University Studies - Posthumous honoris causa, when given an honorary posthumous degree.
+A graduate student pursuing either a master's or a doctoral degree at the time of death may be awarded the Master of Science and Arts degree in University Studies - Posthumous degree in University Studies - Posthumous degree at the time of death may be awarded the Master of Science and Arts degree in University Studies - Posthumous degree.

-H. Distinguished Professor Emeritus Awards
+Distinguished Professor Emeritus Awards